-Business Car Leasing vs. Buying - Which is Best?
+The Tax Advantages of Business Car Leasing vs. Buying

 If you are considering car leasing for your business, you may be wondering if it is better to lease or buy.
 Here are some factors to consider, including which one gives your business a better tax break.

 Buying a car means a loan for a specific amount which you will have to pay back even if the value of the car goes below the amount of the loan.
 This can happen if the car is in an accident, for example.
 With car leasing, the residual value at the end of the lease can lower the lease cost, and if you get a closed lease you can walk away without penalty.